arcee-ai/mergekit/docs/create_a_merge_method.md

 ## Execution adapters

-Every adapter executes through `MergeMethod.__call__`, which validates inputs and parameters, selects dtypes, and dispatches to the group or batch strategy.
-The computation graph uses a generic `ExecuteMergeMethodTask`; individual methods do not define tasks.
-The YAML planner resolves configured values and builds that adapter.
+Direct callers use `MergeMethod.__call__` to validate and bind parameters before execution.
+The computation graph uses a generic `ExecuteMergeMethodTask`, built with `from_parameters()` from already-resolved planner settings.
+It binds per-input values to stable integer positions during planning and uses the same internal execution path without repeating scalar validation or parameter binding.
+Missing optional inputs retain their original positions and coefficients; loaded tensor shapes, devices, and input contracts are still checked at execution time.
+Singleton batches use the common packer without compatibility bucketing.

+Individual methods do not define graph tasks.
 Other consumers can construct `MergeBatch` directly without importing graph or config types.

 The YAML and raw-PyTorch planners use the same parameter resolver.
 Each adapter supplies settings in descending precedence; the resolver applies filters, gradients,